cbacknet/AppLoader/README.md

 # CBACK AppLoader
-Do you know situations when you work somewhere with a very slow internet connection on a client website with no direct access to the server itself via SSH but you quickly need a tool like **phpMyAdmin** or **MySQLDumper** for some database work?
+Do you know situations when you work somewhere with a very slow internet connection on a client website with no direct access to the server itself via SSH, but you quickly need a tool like **phpMyAdmin** or **MySQLDumper** for some database work?
 Downloading these tools manually and upload them over a slow FTP/FTPS connection to the destination server can take a lot of time.